-The surgery benefit includes these services:
+The surgery cost sharing also applies to these services:

 - a.
 Primary surgeon - b.
 Assistant surgeon - c.
 Anesthesiologist or certified anesthetist - d.
 Surgical supplies such as sutures and sterile set-ups when surgery is performed in the physician's office

 The maximum plan allowance (MPA) for an assistant surgeon is 20% of the physician's MPA (or 10% of the PA's or CRNA's MPA) as primary surgeon.